physionetchallenges/physionetchallenges.github.io/2020/index.md

 5. PTB-XL electrocardiography Database, 21,837 recordings:[link](https://storage.googleapis.com/physionet-challenge-2020-12-lead-ecg-public/PhysioNetChallenge2020_Training_PTB-XL.tar.gz); MD5-hash: `7ae20a89ae21fd68626ddb3c6b44fdd4`
 6. Georgia 12-Lead ECG Challenge Database, 10,344 recordings: [link](https://storage.cloud.google.com/physionet-challenge-2020-12-lead-ecg-public/PhysioNetChallenge2020_Training_E.tar.gz); MD5-hash: `4971a0562df4a7e2fd8f58e060927ff2`

-If you are unable to use these links to access the data, or if you want to use a command-line tool to access the data through Google Colab, then you can download the training data with this command
+If you are unable to use these links to access the data, or if you want to use a command-line tool to access the data through Google Colab, then you can download the training data with these commands:
 ```
 wget -O PhysioNetChallenge2020_Training_CPSC.tar.gz \
 https://cloudypipeline.com:9555/api/download/physionet2020training/PhysioNetChallenge2020_Training_CPSC.tar.gz/